itachi9604/UBUNTU_alarm/README.md

 hence this file might add some alarm to the laptop

-first download the given python file in a folder
+first download the given python file in a folder open it replace the 1370 with your pc password

 steps:
 1: open "startup applications" from dock or "search your computer" from where you can search all the applications